Skip to main content

 Regardless of platform choice, successful deployment requires planning:

-Document current infrastructure, identify pain points, measure bandwidth requirements, and map device locations before selecting equipment.
+Network Assessment Document current infrastructure, identify pain points, measure bandwidth requirements, and map device locations before selecting equipment.
+Our managed IT services include comprehensive network assessments.

-Don't underestimate growth.
-Businesses typically add 20-30% more devices within two years of a network deployment.
-Size the infrastructure accordingly.
+Proper Sizing Don't underestimate growth.
+Businesses typically add 20-30% more devices within two years.
+Size infrastructure accordingly.

-Managed networks require proper cabling.
-Cat6A supports multi-gigabit speeds and PoE++.
+Cable Infrastructure Managed networks require proper cabling.
+Cat6A cable supports multi-gigabit speeds and PoE++.
 Our comprehensive cabling guide covers planning considerations.

-Configure and test equipment in a lab environment before deploying to production networks.
-This identifies configuration issues without impacting operations.
+Testing Before Production Configure and test equipment in a lab environment before deploying to production networks.

 Implementation Resources and Next Steps